Skip to Content

 Roast Level: Medium/Dark

-Tasting Notes: Full-bodied, Cocoa, Roasted Nuts
+Tasting Notes: Full-bodied, Chocolatey, Roasted Nuts

 The ASOBAGRI co-op is exceptional in that it not only sources beans from farms of female members, but it also promotes their participation in leadership roles and on oversight committees within the organization.
 We admire the work that they do, and it is their strategy to “reduce poverty, emigration and social exclusion.”
+We’ve been buying our Guatemalan beans from them for over fives years now - the proof is in the cup!

 Honduras Light Roast